saspinner/website-v2/src/pages/posts/Blogging_setup_second_post.md

 - this line should commit, nope, `fatal: detected dubious ownership`
 - fix the above, cross fingers, more git issues, fix them, it's taking awhile, maybe it didn't pick up these changes
 - needed to add a HOME to the systemd .service file
-- ssh-keyscan wasn't started :), number of
+- ssh-keyscan wasn't started :), number of things that could be going wrong is slowly but surely decreasing to 0
+- having lots of trouble getting the service to use my correct git username, permissions and linux will be good to get more familiar with as I do more projects on the homelab